 Once I had decided they were getting too big for the high chairs, I needed a new mealtime solution.
 This is the point where I would now make a different decision.
 Instead of using their growing independence as a way to bring my little crew closer to the dining table, I chose to separate them from the table.
 What was a thinking?
 I was thinking, this cute little table and chair set will make it faster to feed the kids as they can get on and off the chairs by themselves.
 I also won’t have to worry about them falling off our dining chairs – big bonus!
 However, this meant we didn’t have meals together as a family – for longer than I care to admit.

-In hindsight, it made the transition to family meals a lot harder than it needed to be.
+In hindsight, it made the transition to family dinners a lot harder than it needed to be.
 Even if we just had dessert together or fruit or perhaps a snack (which is a great way to navigate the early dinner issue with toddlers) we had no way to do it.
 This meant I lost the opportunity to demonstrate healthy eating, it limited the trial of new foods, we did not use any family style eating (self-serve from the table), and it also meant that everything I now know about the importance of family mealtimes wasn’t possible, purely because they literally didn’t have a seat at the table!

 My refining moment would be to bring the children to the family dining table as early as possible.
 They may still eat earlier, but I could sit with them and have a small snack or on weekends we could all eat together.
-This would have shown my now teens that we prioritise family mealtimes, always have, always will (you get where I am going with this).
+This would have shown my now teens that we prioritise family dinners, always have, always will (you get where I am going with this).

 Today, the good news is that there are some fantastic products available to enable young children to safely eat at the table, adjustable chairs that allow your children to literally grow up at the table!
 Click the links below to see examples, all meeting my criteria of easy to clean (a big priority) and enabling you to easily bring your little one to the table!